Kosinkiewicz/futex/README.md

 Author: Leszek Kosinkiewicz<kosinkiewicz@gmail.com>

-There are mutex and barrier implementation based on kernel linux futex object.
+There are mutex and barrier implementation in c++14 based on kernel linux futex object.
 The futex::Mutex is about 30-60% faster then the gcc std::mutex.

 This is header only libray + UT under google test.